veeso/chess-engine-harmon/README.md

   </h3>

   <p>
-    Adam McDaniel is a freshman in college, mainly working on side projects like these in the ~30 minute breaks between classes.
-If you enjoy his projects, consider supporting him by buying him a coffee!
+    Adam McDaniel has actually started the project as <a href="https://github.com/adam-mcdaniel/chess-engine">chess-engine</a>, which this library is based on.
+Feel free to use its library if you prefer and to support his work.
   </p>

   <a href="https://www.buymeacoffee.com/adam.mcdaniel" target="_blank">